KevinAst/feature-router/README.md

         // *** at this point we know the active view is ours
         // ***

-        // display anotated SplashScreen, when the spin operation is active const spinMsg = sel.getSpinMsg(appState);
+        // display annotated SplashScreen, when the spin operation is active const spinMsg = sel.getSpinMsg(appState);
         if (spinMsg) {
           return <SplashScreen msg={spinMsg}/>;